Grilling in your backyard on a warm day is good. Enjoying some freshly grilled ribs with a chilled drink is better. But do you know what’s best?

 Here’s how you can make sure your ribs taste like you just got them off the grill:

 - Slow and steady temperature.
-Cooking them on low heat for 30-40 minutes will make your ribs soft and tender and juicy.
+Cooking the ribs on low heat for 30-40 minutes will make your ribs soft and tender, and juicy.

-- You can even add things like coke, root beer, apple juice, or stock for interesting flavors.
+- You can even add coke, root beer, apple juice, or stock for exciting flavors.

 - Let them rest.
 Give your ribs some time to settle in their juices before cutting into them.